CNES/aviso-fes/README.md

 The reference version to compute the FES2022b tidal solution is [2.9.7](https://github.com/CNES/aviso-fes/releases/tag/2.9.7).

 > This version of the library will no longer be updated.
-The new code is
-> designed to handle the new finite element grids of FES2022.

 # BIBLIOGRAPHY